priyanshoon/priyanshoon.github.io/src/data/blog/Programming-on-34-key.md

 tags:
   - keyboards
   - custom-made
-description: "I was just looking to buy a mechanical keyboard… then I fell into the rabbit hole and somehow ended up building a 34-key custom split.
-Now I can’t go back."
+description: "I just wanted a mechanical keyboard… but fell into the rabbit hole and built a 34-key custom split.
+No going back now."
 ---

 ![qtpie](../../assets/images/keeb.jpg)